Calibration - Speed vs. Accuracy

 As can be seen, the calibration results are near identical.
 Certainly within more than 'acceptable' tolerances, and with a calibration duration difference of 2 Min 15 Secs vs. 1 Hour 20 Mins 4 Secs.

 In reality the small variations between the results from the two profiling methods can easily be put down to display and probe drift during the profiling and calibration procedure, for which the 'Drift Compensation' and 'Stabilisation' options can be used with recent LightSpace software updates.

 When to use Quick Profiling

-Quick Profiling works on displays with good RGB Separation - which is how good linear response is defined (a lack of Cross-Coupling errors within the display) - combined with good RGB Balance, and a gamut that is wider than the target gamut.
-The following RGB Separation graphs show 'good' vs. 'bad.
+Quick Profiling works best on displays with good a good linear response, and a good initial RGB Separation (a lack of Cross-Coupling errors within the display), combined with good RGB Balance.
+The following graphs show examples of 'good' vs. 'bad' RGB Separation.